dpacassi/UltimateDrupalReference/README.md

 - [Search Autocomplete](https://www.drupal.org/project/search_autocomplete) - This module allows you to add autocomplete functionality to virtually any fields of a Drupal site.
 During the input, the field will be expanded and offers a list of suggestions before you start the search.

 ### Security
+- [Automatic Updates](https://www.drupal.org/project/automatic_updates) - A project for organizing the Auto Updates Initiative efforts, as proposed in this idea.
 - [Password Reset Landing Page (PRLP)](https://www.drupal.org/project/prlp) - The Password Reset Landing Page "PRLP" module enhances the original password reset landing page by letting a user set their new password at the same time they "log in" using the one-time-login link.
 - [Password Strength](https://www.drupal.org/project/password_strength) - The Password Strength module provides realistic password strength measurement and server-side enforcement for Drupal sites using pattern-matching and entropy calculation.
 - [Persistent Login](https://www.drupal.org/project/persistent_login) - The Persistent Login module provides a "Remember Me" option on the user login form.